-This method is rampantly touted on the internet, but doesn’t line up well with the pharmacokinetics described earlier in this article.
-It is true that some THC has been found to be excreted from the skin, but there is minimal evidence to suggest it’s a significant amount.
+This method is rampantly touted on the internet but doesn’t line up well with the pharmacokinetics described earlier in this article.
+Some THC is indeed excreted from the skin, but there is minimal evidence to suggest it’s a significant amount.
 In addition, studies have found that 11-OH-THC or THC-COOH are not excreted in sweat.
 7 This means that even if some THC can be eliminated via the skin, the detectable metabolites will still have to be eliminated via the normal channels (aka urine and feces).

-The protocols mentioned above will only work for an urine drug screen.
+The protocols mentioned above will only work for how to pass a urine drug test.
 A hair screen is an entirely different animal.
 The ingredients used in these hair detox products are questionable, often containing multiple solvents to try to remove residual THC from the hair.
-These solvents may absorb through the scalp and could be toxic at large doses, so care should be taken to purchase products from a reputable store and follow the manufacturer’s instructions.
+These solvents may absorb through the scalp and could be toxic at large doses, so care should be taken to purchase products from a reputable store like Passyourtest.com and follow the manufacturer’s instructions.

-Only a small fraction of employers use hair screenings, and they are typically reserved for high risk jobs like bus driver or crane operator.
+Only a small fraction of employers use hair screenings, and they are typically reserved for high-risk jobs like a bus driver or crane operators.
 Either way, consumers may be tempted to buy a THC detox kit that includes shampoo, just to be safe.
 There is extremely little science evaluating the efficacy of this, but there are numerous anecdotal reports of its utility.

 Sign up for bi-weekly updates, packed full of cannabis education, recipes, and tips.
 Your inbox will love it.